Graph Masked Autoencoders with Transformers: Experiments

 \subsubsection{Memory Consumption}

 We first compare the memory consumption of GMAE and Graphormer.
-For Graphormer, we set the number of layers as 12.
+For Graphormer, we set the number of layers to 12.
 For GMAE, the encoder is a 12-layer transformer and the decoder is a 2-layer transformer.
-We set the mask ratio in GMAE as 0.7.
+We set the mask ratio in GMAE to 0.7.
 The memory consumption of the two models w.r.t. the number of nodes is shown in \autoref{fig:memory}.
 We can observe that, the memory usage of GMAE is significantly less than Graphormer.
-Therefore, GMAE can be potentially used to train larger graphs and deeper graph transformers.
+As the number of nodes increases, the memory saved by GMAE also increases.
+The space complexity for Graphormer is $O(n^{2})$, where $n$ is the number of nodes.
+With 0.7 mask ratio, the space complexity for GMAE is $O(0.49n^{2})$.
+Theoretically, GMAE can save around half of the memory in the self-attention module of the encoder.
+However, due to the extra memory consumption in other parts of the model, we can only observe a 20\% memory reduction at 110 nodes in \autoref{fig:memory}.
+But it still suggests that GMAE can be potentially used to train larger graphs and deeper graph transformers.

-\subsubsection{Mask ratio}
+\subsubsection{Mask Ratio}

 Next, we show how the mask ratio influences the performance of GMAE.
-We conduct experiments on both pre-training \& fine-tuning scenario (using ZINC dataset) and self-supervised learning scenario (using 7 benchmard datasets from TU dataset).
-For each dataset, we tune the mask ratio from 0.1 to 0.9 while keeping other hyperparameters consistent with the ones used in \autoref{table:ZINC} and \autoref{table:graph classification performance}.
-We report the mean absolute error for ZINC, and report the downstream graph classification accuracy for the other 7 datasets, which are all averaged over 5 runs.
+We conduct experiments on the self-supervised graph classification scenario (using 7 benchmark datasets from TU dataset).
+For each dataset, we tune the mask ratio from 0.1 to 0.9 while keeping other hyper-parameters consistent with the ones used in \autoref{table:graph classification performance}.
+We report the downstream graph classification accuracy for the 7 datasets, which are all averaged over 5 runs.
 The results are shown in \autoref{fig:mask ratio}.
-Note that, for ZINC, since the y axis is the mean absolute error, so a smaller value indicates a better performance.
-For other 7 datasets, the y axis is the accuracy, so a larger value indicates a better performance.
+Note that the y axis is the accuracy, so a larger value indicates a better performance.

 Generally, the best mask ratio depends on the specific dataset.
-For example, COX2 and MUTAG prefer a large mask ratio at around 0.8 and 0.9 respectively; ZINC, ER\_MD and NCI1 prefer a small mask ratio at around 0.3; PROTEINS, however, has two peak values at 0.4 and 0.7; BZR works well with all the mask ratios ranging from 0.2 to 0.7, while DHFR prefers mask ratios smaller than 0.7.
+For example, COX2 and MUTAG prefer a large mask ratio at around 0.8 and 0.9 respectively; ER\_MD and NCI1 prefer a small mask ratio at around 0.3; PROTEINS, however, has two peak values at 0.4 and 0.7; BZR works well with all the mask ratios ranging from 0.2 to 0.7, while DHFR prefers mask ratios smaller than 0.7.
 In general, GMAE has a good overall performance when the mask ratio is around 0.4 or 0.7.
-In other words, GMAE can achieve a very good performance when around half of the nodes are masked, which can lead to a significant memory reduction.
+In other words, GMAE can achieve very good performance when around half of the nodes are masked, which can lead to a significant memory reduction.

-\subsubsection{Number of decoder layers}
+\subsubsection{Number of Decoder Layers}